 - Choose Select Trace Area, then click and drag until the gray box covers the image you would like to trace.

 - Under “Trace Settings,” uncheck the High Pass Filter and move the Threshold slider to 100%.
 The image should show up as a solid yellow silhouette.

 - Choose Trace under the “Apply Trace Method” box.

+Your traced image will now have a red stroke around it.
+This stroke won’t print; it just shows the cutting lines.
 In order for the Silhouette to cut on the lines after your image is printed, you will need to add registration marks.
 Open the “Registration Marks Settings” window by clicking on the icon.
 Check Show Reg Marks, and a gray grid will appear on your page.
 Make sure your image is inside the outer red lines and is not covered by a registration mark.